 Business Ethics Training and Evaluation through Ethics e-Testing

-In 2021, SCG administered the Ethics e-Testing for the seventh consecutive year.
-The test comprised questions on ethics, SCG’s 4 Core Values, SCG Code of Conduct, and SCG Anti-corruption Policy.
+In 2021, SCG administered the training and Ethics e-Testing for the seventh consecutive year.
+The test comprised questions on ethics, SCG’s 4 Core Values, SCG Code of Conduct that covers discrimination and harassment in the workplace, and SCG Anti-corruption Policy.
 Employees at all levels would be assessed to ensure that they understood how to implement the policy.
 And then, in the same year, the questions on SCG Anti-corruption Policy were revised to be consistent with the notifications of the National Anti-Corruption Commission (NACC).

 Additionally, all employees completed the Ethics e-Testing, with a 100% pass rate.
 The answers were analyzed, and the key issues were identified and communicated to employees to foster a correct understanding.